Author: Edgar Garcia

 How Life Insurance Works: A Simple 2026 Strategic Guide

-How Life Insurance Actually Works: The Simplified 2026 Guide
+How Life Insurance Actually Works

 Most people think life insurance is simply a death benefit, but that is only part of the story.
 In reality, life insurance is a financial protection tool designed to replace the income and support you provide to your family if something happens to you.